RaquelSalanchezz/Facets_Uncertainty_Reduction/README.md

 2. Once you have the project files, open Eclipse and navigate to File > Import > Existing Projects into Workspace.
 In the dialog that appears, choose Select root directory and browse to the folder where you extracted the project.
 Then, click Finish to import it into Eclipse.

 3. If the project is not recognized as a Java Project, right-click on it in the Project Explorer, go to Configure > Convert to Java Project, and Eclipse will set it up as a Java Project.
 Additionally, make sure all required dependencies are configured in the Build Path to avoid errors.

+### Execution of the clustering algorithms
+You can execute the clustering experiments using the code found in Clustering_Algorithm.ipynb.
+To do so, open the notebook in Google Colab, Jupyter Notebook, or a similar environment and run all cells in order.
+The notebook will load the input data from the Vehicles_Data/ folder, apply clustering methods (such as K-Means) , and display the corresponding visualizations and comparisons.
+If you want to modify the clustering parameters (for example, the number of clusters, distance metric, or initialization method) or use different input data, you can edit the configuration variables defined at the beginning of the code.
+Once executed, you can export the clustered results using "df.to_csv('Vehicles_Data/vehicles_clustered.csv', index=False)", and the generated clusters can later be used to execute the main algorithm and visualization scripts located under Experiments_Visualization/ (as explained in the following sections)..

+### Running the Genetic Algorithm
+1. **Select the file ExecuteGeneticAlgorithm.java**
+   - Ensure the correct file is open.

+2. **Verify the Paths to the Python Files**
+   - Double-check that the lines executing the Python scripts and functions use the correct paths in the following format:
+     ```java
+     interpreter.execfile("C:\\Users\\usuario\\Escritorio\\project\\geneticAlgorithm.py");
+     ```
+   - Ensure the Python files (clasesAG.py and runGA.py) exist in the specified location.

+3. **Compile and Run the Program**
+   - Select **Run As > Java Application**.

 ### Execution of the code to generate the charts
 You can also execute some of the experiments and generate charts using the code found in evaluation_charts.ypinb.
 To achieve this, simply run the cells in Google Colab or similar environment in order, and various graphs will be displayed as output.
 If you wish to modify the data or the parameters to create new experiments and grapg graphs, you can do so by editing the parameters and the data structures at the beginning of the code that generates each graph.